bmkramer/crossref_preprints-publications/README.md

-# crossref_preprints-publications
+# Crossref: links between preprints and publications

-Exploring links between preprints and publications in Crossref metadata
+This repo explores existing links between preprints and publications in Crossref metadata